cout970/cron-rs/README.md

 - `cmd`: Command to execute
 - `timezone`: Timezone for the task (optional, defaults to system timezone)
 - `avoid_overlapping`: Boolean flag to prevent concurrent execution (optional, defaults to false)
+- `runtime_dir`: Working directory for the task (optional, defaults to current directory)
+- `stdout`: Path for stdout redirection (optional, defaults to .tmp/stdout.log)
+- `stderr`: Path for stderr redirection (optional, defaults to .tmp/stderr.log)

 ### Scheduling Options
 You can use either `when` or `every` to specify when a task should run: